SixArm/usv/doc/faq/index.md

 Second, we encountered problems with copy/paste functionality, where it often didn't work because the editor implementations and terminal implementations copied visible letter-width characters, not the underlying invisible zero-width characters.

 Third, users were unable to distinguish between the rendered control picture characters (e.g. the editor saw ASCII 31 and rendered Unicode Unit Separator) versus the control picture characters being in the data content (e.g. someone actually typed Unicode Unit Separator into the data content).

+## Why are the symbols so small on my screen?

+USV renders on your system by using your local font.
+If your local font has small Unicode symbols for specific characters, then you'll see these.
+On many systems we've tried, the characters render with the letters "US", "RS", "GS", "FS", etc. We are open to suggestions for fonts that work especially with with USV, and we are open to funding the creation of specialized fonts for these specific characters.